nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 ## 6. Blockchain and Cloud Security <a name="chap6"></a>

 #### What is blockchain technology?
 The concept of blockchain gained mainstream attention in 2017.
 In simple terms, blockchain is a technology that enables data to be stored and transferred on a peer-to-peer basis.
 It can also be compared to a bank ledger holding transactions.
 It stores information about date, time, and amount of money, etc. It’s used in a ‘decentralised’ manner and it eliminates the need for ‘trusted third parties’.
 The blockchain network doesn’t have any central authority.
-So, we can say that blockchain technology created the cornerstone of a new kind of internet.

 A particular property of the blockchain is: *"The data structure in a blockchain is append-only: the data cannot be modified or deleted"*.